Why We Started the Collaborative

-To support older adults living in Minnesota, Montana, and North Dakota, Lutheran Services in America’s Great Plains Senior Services Collaborative.
+To support older adults living in Minnesota, Montana, and North Dakota, Lutheran Services in America created the Great Plains Senior Services Collaborative.
 In partnership with our member organizations, Lutheran Social Service of Minnesota (LSS MN), Lutheran Social Services of North Dakota (LSS ND), and St John’s United of Montana, three statewide, trusted and respected organizations in their respective states, the Collaborative builds on proven models of community-based support to coordinate services for rural seniors.
 Our efforts are geared toward older adults living alone, who often are living with multiple comorbidities and/or have high levels of social isolation and depression.
 The collaborative learning model is committed to developing and implementing solutions that enable older rural adults to maintain their autonomy, improve their health and well-being, and achieve a higher quality of life.
 With the benefit of independent academic evaluation and validation of program results from professionals as North Dakota State University, the Collaborative continues to leverage the unique assets and resources of rural communities, and develop person-centered approaches to help seniors remain in their homes and communities, living with purpose and meaning.
 We are seeing great successes in Minnesota, North Dakota and Montana, and expect this valuable collaborative to grow and thrive, and become a national model serving rural seniors across the country.

 - Great Plains Senior Services Collaborative Overview